altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~Each a layer around the room she was stepping into~ "FL::The doors, please."
-*Flanagan's hand reached toward another electrical switch* ~This one however, was made of the same black glass~ ~Martha looked and found a handle on the other side of door~ ~She heard the electricity hum alive outside~
+*Flanagan's hand reached toward another electrical switch* ~This one however, was made of the same black glass.
+Martha looked and found a handle on the other side of door.
+She heard the electricity hum alive outside~
 *Martha pulled the door shut*
 }
 {
-~Inside was a pure dark~
+~Inside was a pure dark.
-~Flanagan stood at the end of the small hallway~
+Flanagan stood at the end of the small hallway.
-~His voice echoed from that far away, at least~ "FL::Beyond this next door no outside light has ever reached, inside here could be anything."
+His voice echoed from that far away, at least~ "FL::Beyond this next door no outside light has ever reached, inside here could be anything."
 "M::Have you been inside?"
 "FL::Oh yes, many times."